 Acknowledge the Contrasts in St. Petersburg

-The first thing we did upon disembarking the ship was acknowledge the contrasts in St. Petersburg.
+The first thing we did upon disembarking the ship after the cruise from Helsinki to St. Petersburg was to acknowledge the contrasts in Russia.
 A gorgeous powder blue building hinted at St. Petersburg's luxurious past while smokestacks poking up behind it was a reminder of the communist era.
 We saw many examples of these contrasts during our 72 hour stay in Russia.